THE BEST SOCIAL MEDIA STRATEGY TEMPLATE 2022

 - Highlight customer service success stories at least 2 times a week.

-- Handling negative commentary to demonstrate that we take issues seriously but taking offline when appropriate
+- Handling negative commentary to demonstrate that we take issues seriously and move the conversation offline when appropriate

 INTEGRATION WITH OTHER MARKETING